novuhq/novu/docs/docs/overview/quickstart/get-started-with-node.js.md

 - Node.js installed on your development machine.
 - A Novu account.
 If you don't have one, sign up for free at [web.novu.co](https://web.novu.co)

+You can also [view the completed code](https://github.com/novuhq/nodejs-sdk-quickstart) of this quick start in a GitHub repo.

 ### Install and Set Up Novu in your Node.js App

 First, you must install the Novu package in your Node.js application.
 Open your terminal and run the following command: